 I recently purchased the Bellroy Transit (28L) Backpack for my brother, who commutes every weekend between home and college.
-He used to complain about carrying multiple bags for his laptop, clothing, and shoes, so he needed something that could fit it all.
+He complained about carrying multiple bags and backpacks with laptops, clothing, and shoes, so he needed something to fit it all.

 He has been using his new Bellroy backpack now for quite a while, and since he does not seem to complain anymore, I asked him to give me an honest review on my birthday present to him.